iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 ```sh
 Worker was successfully started.
 ```
-First time The whole process will take time. (around 10 to 20 mins).
-So be patient and take a cofee!
+First time The whole process will take time (around 10 to 20 mins).
+So be patient and grab some coffee!

 ![Worker Started Successfully](images/worker_setup_success.png)